AdoptOpenJDK/jdk9-jigsaw/session-1-jigsaw-intro/09_Automodules/README.md

        org.junit.rules                                    -> org.hamcrest                                       not found

 Aha!
 Hamcrest it is.
-And we also see, that there are no other unknown dependencies.
+And we also see, that there are no other unknown dependencies from JUnit.
+Let's just check Hamcrest to be sure:

+    $ jar -d --file=lib/hamcrest-core-1.3.jar
+    o module descriptor found.
+Derived automatic module.

+    module hamcrest.core@1.3 (automatic)
+      requires mandated java.base
+      contains org.hamcrest
+      contains org.hamcrest.core
+      contains org.hamcrest.internal

+And

+    $ jdeps -s lib/hamcrest-core-1.3.jar
+    hamcrest-core-1.3.jar -> java.base

+So, Hamcrest has no further dependencies.

 Perform the below commands to see the contents of the respective sources contained in the `src` folder: